 “I have an idea,” Max said as he walked up to the whiteboard.
 “If I understand our situation correctly, we promised our customers a certain level of value.
 Then we under-delivered by a wide margin.
 Now we have a fix for the problem that will result in 25% more value than our original promise.”

-“That’s right,” was the chorus from the around the table.
+“That’s right,” was the chorus from around the table.

-“What if we could get the fix in our customers’ hands and get paid for the portion of the value that’s beyond what we promised?”
+“What if we could get customers the fix and get paid for the value that’s over what we promised?”
 Max asked.

 “How would we do that?” again the chorus.

-At the whiteboard, Max draws Figure XX.
-“Our customers paid around $4M for each machine.
+On the whiteboard, Max draws the figure below and says, “Our customers paid around $4M for each machine.
 The fix that Bill’s proposing increases throughput by 25%.
 If we had these new modules in the original machine, the machines would have been worth $5M instead of $4M.
 What if we proposed to our customers that we will not only fix their machine, we’ll make it run 25% faster than we originally promised and charge a mere fraction of this added value?”